rchapman2000/COVID-WasteWater-NE/README.md

 waste-water-01,site01,11/08/2021
 waste-water-02,site01,11/09/2021
 ```
-#### Barcode File
+### Barcode File
 The barcode file is used by Freyja to link a variant to a set of certain nucleotide changes from the WuHan-1 reference.
 However, new SARS-CoV-2 variants are constantly being discovered, and thus the barcode file that Freyja comes loaded with is out of date.
 Freyja requires that users manually update their barcode file using a provided command.
 If no barcode file is supplied to the pipeline, the ```freyja update``` command will be run prior to analysis to ensure that the barcode file is up to date.

-Wastewater tools also includes a way to generate an updated barcode file including only S gene mutations (See [Creating S Gene Variant Profiles](#creating-s-gene-variant-profiles)).
+Wastewater tools also includes a way to generate an updated barcode file including only S-gene mutations (See [Creating S-Gene Variant Profiles](#creating-s-gene-variant-profiles)).

 If you wish to make a custom barcode file for another virus or organism, the barcode file must follow the following format guidelines:
 1. Must be in CSV format